AdobeDocs/analytics-platform.en/help/conversation-insights/conversation-insights-implement.md

 +++

-To implement events propagating the Agent Information field group with data, you should ensure:
+To implement events propagating the Agentic Information field group with data, you should ensure:

 * Agent configuration

-  * Each agent does have a unique agentID, name, and version combination.
+  * Each agent has a unique agentID, name, and version combination.
   * Agent scores are normalized between `0.0` and `1.0`.
-  * Agents are references by skill invocation using the `agentID`.
+  * Use the `agentID` to reference agents by skill invocation.

 * Skills invocation

-  * To only emit one entry per skill call, across all agents, instead of nesting skills under each agent.
+  * Emit only one entry per skill call, across all agents, instead of nesting skills under each agent.
-  * To populate skillInvocationID so downstream blending can de-duplicate redelivered events
+  * Populate skillInvocationID so downstream blending can remove duplicate redelivered events.
-  * To order consumers properly.
+  * Order consumers properly.
 Group by `agentID`, then sort by `sequenceNumber`, falling back to `timestamp`.
-Ordering matters because subagents can execute in parallel
+Ordering is required because subagents can execute in parallel
-  * To Use `invocationSource` and `executionContext` to distinguish main-loop versus subagent skills and inline versus forked execution.
+  * Use `invocationSource` and `executionContext` to distinguish primary versus subagent skills and inline versus forked execution.
-  * To avoid using the deprecated `agents[].skills[]` array.
+  * Avoid using the deprecated `agents[].skills[]` array.
 If you have used the array in the past, treat the array as a read-only object.

 * Skill Parameters